raspberrypilearning/lego-robot-car/en/step_2.md

 --- /task ---

 Your current program should move the motors in opposite directions, because the motors will be mounted on opposite sides of the car's chassis.
-So anti-clockwise rotation on the left hand wheel will move the robot forward, whereas a clockwise rotation is needed on the right hand side.
+So anti-clockwise rotation on the left-hand wheel will move the robot forward, whereas a clockwise rotation is needed on the right-hand side.

 Now that you have tested the motors, you can create functions to make the motors stop and drive forward.